neilm-fourjs/gbc_app/README.md

 # GBC Demo Application
-A Genero Demo GBC Application using Genero 3.20

-This was written a demo application for a custom GBC.
+This was written as a demo application for a custom GBC - not as production quality code.

 *Disclaimer - It's a demo! - it's not fully functional and purely example code!*